 Fast-Track your Aiki skills to peak performance levels with a massive collection of wisdom.
-Ideal for beginners, students and instructors.
-Also learn how to prevent Aikido injuries with the
+Ideal for beginners, seasoned students and even instructors.
+Aikido Success Blueprint

 In aikido, there is a whole range of physical and mental aspects to the training.
 General physical fitness includes relaxation, flexibility, strength, speed, stamina, as well as aikido techniques and breakfalls.
 There is a focus on coordinated whole-body movement and balance.

 Aikido training is based on two partners practicing pre-arranged moves (kata), rather than freestyle (jiyuwaza).
 Uke the receiver, starts an attack against tori/nage who applies the technique and neutralises the attack.

 Nage learns to blend with and control attacking energy, while uke learns to become calm and flexible in an off-balance position.

 Aikido techniques usually involve a defence against a variety of attacks that students learn to deliver.
 These should be honest, powerful and fast for the defender to experience, and blend with.